 About I-Stem training program

 I-Stem Advanced Technical Training program is a virtual accelerated and thorough computer science training program for blind or visually impaired students who already have basic programming skills such as basic diploma courses or college computer science classes.
 The program attempts to prepare candidates for the tech industry and provides various tracks such as software engineering, machine learning, web development etc. The tracks are determined keeping mind the evolving trends in the industry, student interest and availability of technical coaches.
 The objective of the program is to arm students with an in-depth understanding of core computer science concepts so that they are able to compete for technical positions or are prepared to take other more advanced classes that may be of interest to them, while also allowing them an opportunity to develop accessibility solutions for challenges faced in accessing web and mobile apps.

 Every two students are assigned a coach who is either a student at a top technical university or a professional in the tech industry.
 This coach helps these students understand the concepts presented in the moocs, answers any questions and provides guidance.

-Students and mentors join the I-Stem community which is already 100 members strong.
-As part of the community, there are several opportunities to network with other members with varied interests and expertise.
+Students join the I-Stem community which is already 100 members strong.
+As part of the community, there are several opportunities to network with other members, some of whom are successful professionals in the industry.

 I-Stem provides an interview preparation package to help students prepare for technical interviews and also conducts mock interviews to give them a feel for the actual interviews.